VarrianRin/FPGA_MIPT/README.md

 # FPGA_MIPT
-homework on FPGA lessons at MIPT
+homework on FPGA classes at MIPT